User experience STERIS: Collect & deliver

 Wireframes

-After taking all my research and findings into account, I started creating the wireframes in Balsamiq to work towards addressing the pain points the drivers currently have.
+After taking all my research and findings into account, I started creating the wireframes in Balsamiq to work towards addressing the pain points the drivers currently have, including:

-Make the process as lean as possible to minimise completion time
+Making the process as lean and intuitive as possible

 When the user opens the app, the first thing that they have to do is login with their credentials.